 As you probably know from physical stores, merchandising is about placing specific products or brands at eye level.
-This principle is just as important to implement in your online store.
+This principle is just as important when you design your online store.

-E-commerce merchandising is therefore about placing specific products, so they capture your customers’ attention and thereby increases the chance of a sale.
+E-commerce merchandising is about placing specific products that capture your customers’ attention and thereby increases the chance of a sale.

 Sell top spots in your recommendation modules to suppliers/brands

 E-commerce sites have relevant customers, and brands are well aware of this.
-Brands are constantly looking for new ways to reach potential customers, and e-commerce sites are an obvious go-to choice for them, as their potential customers are here as well.
+Brands are constantly looking for new ways to reach potential customers, and e-commerce sites are an obvious go-to choice for them, as their potential customers are under one roof.

 Personalization in Paid Media

 Your Black Friday Campaign needs to make every customer touchpoint count.
 Social media is a direct way to increase reach because you get to take the platforms already generating the most revenue and make them even more relevant with personalized content and product recommendations.

 By integrating personalization in your preferred paid media channels, such as Facebook ads, Instagram ads, LinkedIn ads, Twitter ads, etc., you take the best from your advertising activities and make the communication more relevant to customers who will receive many offers this week.